mjgross82/readme-generator/README.md

   # README.md Generator for the Command Line
   ![License: MIT](https://img.shields.io/github/license/mjgross82/readme-generator?style=plastic)
   ## Description
   A Command Line Interface App that will ask the user a series of questions using the inquirer Node.js module and generate a professional looking README.md based on the user's responses to those questions.
+This README was created using the app!
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)